RadArcadeKid/matchrotate-bl-addon/README.md

 --

 ## **Known Limitations**
 - This is addon is limited to only working with Object Mode orientations/rotations.
 Note that if you have already applied rotation in Object Mode to all your objects in different orientations (`ctrl` + `A`; Apply Rotation) then this may cause this addon not to work as intended.
-Meshes which are rotated odd in edit more
+Meshes which are rotated odd in Edit mode will likely not rotate as intended.

 - It may not work well with animation rigs/posed characters, or particle systems.
 It is primarily designed for rotating a large amount of objects + meshes.